cvonk/nodejs-wikitree_biography/README.md

   1. Start typing a name, and select one from the drop-down list.
 This will bring up the search results from WikiTree on the right.
   2. Find the matching profile id from the search results (they are in the format lastname-integer) and paste it on the left.
   3. Verify that the WikiTree profile matches the data from GEDCOM, and copy'n'paste the generated bio on the left to WikiTree.
 Press preview.
 Press `merge` on WikiTree.

+### Localization

+The tool chooses a locale based on where the person is born, baptized or died.
+It currently supports English, Dutch and some German.
+You can easily add locales, by adding them to the `locales` directory and adding the Country Name to locale abbreviation mapping in `write.js` function `_about.init()` constant `locales`.

 ## Technical Details

 The general flow: